This page contains affiliate links. Please read our disclosure for more info.

 Trastevere, Rome Map

 It may not be off the beaten track any longer, but it’s still well worth visiting or even staying in Trastevere.

-It’s a beautiful neighbourhood with some interesting, uncrowded things to do, and it’s more relaxed than the busy centre.
+I hope this guide has given you some ideas on what to do in Trastevere.
 What are your favourite things to do in Trastevere?
 Leave a comment below.

 More Rome Posts